-The benevolence of a family grieving for their daughter has provided a life-changing international study experience for Charles Sturt University student Kaitlyn Weller, which in turn has inspired her to help others with a scholarship.
+The benevolence of a family grieving for their daughter has provided a life-changing international study experience for Charles Sturt University student Kaitlyn Weller, which in turn has inspired her to help others with a university scholarship.

 “Late last year I spent two weeks in Zambia and Zimbabwe participating in conservation research and education programs,” Kaitlyn said.